tgen/MARS/README.md

      follows: `-g /path/to/input/GTFfile.gtf`
    - An output path specifying where the output files should go.
 Defaults to current working directory if absent.
      Corresponds to the `-o` flag as follows: `-o /my/output/path`
+   - The `-k` flag.
+Invoke to keep temporary files used in the script.
+The `-k` flag requires no accompanying directory or file and can be typed alone.
+Users should be warned that invoking the  `-k` flag will leave temporary files in both the output and resource directories.
    - A resource directory specifying where the resource files are located.
 Defaults to current working directory if absent.
      Corresponds to the `-d` flag as follows: `-d /my/resource/path`
    - A name for the sample.
 Defaults to the name of the input BAM if absent.